qx211/qx211/about-me.md

 ## EDUCATION
 ***University of Edinburgh***
 PhD in Observational Cosmology            2017-2020
-Supervisors: Prof. Catherine Heymans and Prof. John Peacock
+Supervisors: Prof. Catherine Heymans and Dr. Matteo Cataneo

 ***University of Cambridge***
 MSci in Natural Sciences, Astrophysics    2012-2013